 It probably helps that I enjoy baking and have some good recipes, but simply baking my own sourdough bread saves $3-$10/week!
 It works out to $3 if I compare it to buying the cheapest store-bought loaf, or easily $10 if I would buy the equivalent artisan sourdough loaf!

 12. Pre-made Meals

 This one is equally easy and tough for me.
 I love convenience, but I actually hate convenience foods for the most part, as they are generally super expensive, unhealthy and often don’t even taste good.

 In a less frugal stage of life I might consider healthier time-saving meal prep options such as pre chopped veggies, but even then, it sickens me how much plastic packaging is on that stuff!

 There are lots of things to avoid buying to save money on groceries.
-There is no one right list for everyone, so find what expensive, wasteful, redundant or overly hyped products you buy that you could do without and see how much money you can save on your weekly grocery shop!
+There is no one right master grocery list for everyone, so find what expensive, wasteful, redundant or overly hyped products you buy that you could do without and see how much money you can save on your weekly grocery shop!

 Comment below to let me know what you avoid buying that allows you to save money on your groceries.

 Very interesting list, definitely on the frugal side.

 Definitely some items that I did not think of.